pagkly/Zed/Investopedia3/Market Timing Definition.md

 ## The Basics of Market Timing

 Market timing is not impossible to do.
-Short-term trading strategies have been successful for [professional day traders](https://www.investopedia.com/terms/d/daytrader.asp), portfolio managers, and full-time investors who use chart analysis, economic forecasts, and even gut feelings to decide the optimal times to buy and sell securities.
+Short-term trading strategies have been successful for [[professional day traders]](https://www.investopedia.com/terms/d/daytrader.asp), portfolio managers, and full-time investors who use chart analysis, economic forecasts, and even gut feelings to decide the optimal times to buy and sell securities.
 However, few investors have been able to predict market shifts with such consistency that they gain any significant advantage over the buy-and-hold investor.

 ## The Costs of Market Timing